 In the case of involuntary transfer of members with less than five (5) years of service, the Department's usual course of business shall be to select the most senior member within the division with less than five (5) years from the location(s) being reduced and from the members who have not previously transferred.
 However, special skills or qualifications such as pilot, K-9, and other factors may necessitate an involuntary transfer of a member not in that order.
+Notification of an involuntary transfer must take place prior to the member's five year anniversary date.

-E. Members shall be given ninety (90) days notice prior to transfer, except when circumstances beyond the control of the Department prevent this notice.
+E. Members shall be given ninety (90) days' notice prior to transfer, except when circumstances beyond the control of the Department prevent this notice.
 If practicable, the Department shall coordinate moving dates with the member.
 Upon the request of the member, he/she shall be granted five (5) working days administrative leave, and up to an additional five (5) working days at the discretion of the Commissioner, to effectuate the move involved in any transfer, whether voluntary or involuntary.
 Such requests shall not be unreasonably denied by the Commissioner.